 His family were relatively poor, and aged 15, he started work in a solicitor’s office before later becoming a music teacher. (of piano and violin)

 He became a noted local violinist, playing in the Worcester and Birmingham festivals.
 Playing in a wind quarter he began arranging the music of Mozart, Beethoven and Handel; he gained a strong musical reputation within the local area, but it was not enough to make a comfortable living.

 Elgar was introverted and conscious of his ‘outsider’ background.
 He was Catholic and relatively poor, and so was outside the more established social background of British society.
 He was a keen cyclist and would enjoy cycling on his own into the countryside of Worcestershire.
 Elgar said that his trips into nature, inspired much of his music.

 In 1880, he began his first trips abroad, coming across the music of Richard Wagner.
 However, in this early period, Elgar’s hope for widespread acclaim and fortune were not met.
 In 1889, he married Alice Roberts, daughter of a Major-General in the army.
 She was older and from a higher social class.
 Her support both musically, emotional and financially played a significant role in nurturing the career of Elgar.

-Initially after marriage, they move to London to be closer to the musical scene of London; but the experience was difficult, and they ended up moving back to Great Malvern, where Elgar worked as a music teacher and composing music for festivals.
+Initially, after marriage, they move to London to be closer to the music scene of London; but the experience was difficult, and they ended up moving back to Great Malvern, where Elgar worked as a music teacher and composing music for festivals.